The English learning area has a special role in developing boys literacy because it focuses on knowledge about language and how it works.

-In English boys select, use and adapt technologies, and consider the implications of different technologies when speaking, reading and viewing and when presenting ideas and information in written and oral form.
-Furthermore English provides boys the language skills to recognise, appreciate and use patterns, structures and language conventions with understanding and critical awareness.
+In English boys select, use and adapt technologies, and consider the implications of different technologies when speaking, reading and viewing, and when presenting ideas and information in written and oral form.
+Furthermore, English provides boys the language skills to recognise, appreciate and use patterns, structures and language conventions with understanding and critical awareness.
 Boys use a variety of processes and strategies when listening, viewing, reading, speaking and writing to reflect or experiment with the use of language modes.
-English develops boys abilities to be reflective and experimental in their use of language.
+English develops boys’ abilities to be reflective and experimental in their use of language.

-English develops the boys abilities to listen, view and read.
+English develops the boys’ abilities to listen, view and read.
 These are the critical abilities on which understanding, appreciation and development of knowledge and skills depend.
 Furthermore English provides students with the oral and written skills to participate in decision making.

 Texts in English are, often, used for learning about language and culture.
-The use of English is involved with values and beliefs and ways of thinking about ourselves and the world we inhabit.
+The use of English is involved with values and beliefs, and ways of thinking about ourselves and the world we inhabit.

 Boys understand the importance of considering the artistic, cultural and intellectual work of others when they experience a wide range of texts.
 English provides boys with the skills to be able to engage in creative uses of language.

-English provides boys with the language skills needed to access and evaluate information and ideas about personal health and well-being and family and social relationships.
+English provides boys with the language skills needed to access and evaluate information and ideas about personal health and wellbeing, and family and social relationships.
 It enables boys to critically analyse messages related to idealised images of the self.

-Finally as boys learn about language and how to use it effectively they recognise and respect people’s backgrounds, values, experiences and capacities.
+Finally, as boys learn about language and how to use it effectively they recognise and respect people’s backgrounds, values, experiences and capacities.

 Boys in this phase vary considerably in their development and in their language ability.
 They also show an increasing awareness of their individual strengths, talents and interests.
-While boys are often interested in pursuing increasing independence and individuality, the influence of the peer groups and its values is also important.
+While boys are often interested in pursuing increasing independence and individuality, the influence of their peer groups and its values is also important.
 Boys often enjoy experimenting and testing the boundaries of the social and language conventions of the adult world.
 Concomitantly they often show a desire and willingness to enter into this world more fully as equal members.
 Thus an apparent interest in pushing boundaries, may be accompanied, paradoxically by a desire for conformity and an appreciation of clear guidance.